queer-community-allies/queer-community-allies/projects/index.md

 ![current swag closet](/files/swagclosetcurrent.jpg)

+## GSA Collaboration

+Timpview GSA teen leaders organized and hosted an inter-GSA meet in spring 2021!
+They did an amazing job!
+We were so happy to support by providing dinner for everyone there.

+Queer Community Allies is committed to supporting inter-GSA networking and socializing.
+It's our goal to always have funding to help these events along.

+In spring 2020, we helped get plans moving for an inter-GSA event where teens could meet, share ideas and make new friends.
+The event was cancelled due to the COVID-19 outbreak and school closures.
+We thank Mountain View administration for being supportive of their GSA hosting, Cravings Alisha's Cupcakes for offering donation discount codes, Flourish Therapy for offering an activity, and Mama Dragons for being willing to provide a parent booth.

 ## Classroom Decor & Educator Supplies

 Teachers ask us for buttons to have available for faculty, friends and students and ask for posters, stickers and flags for their classrooms.
 If you're a teacher who would like some items, reach out!
 We'd be happy to gift you some!